 Whatabout really fast and smooth gravel?

 I’ve done all kinds of testing over the last 15 years, but my current methods are mainly focused on the Chung Method.
-If you really want to understand how bikes go fast or slow, the pdf in the link is free to read.
-Robert has been incredible helpful to me on this project so I cannot thank him enough.
 For anyone halfway into the pdf… the testing is simple in format but NOT easy to pull off well!
 This YouTube video from Silca (Aero testing expert explains how to get accurate aero testing at home) has a fantastic interview with Robert Chung reviewing some testing files before the 2024 Unbound 200.
+Dr. Chung was recently on the Performance Process podcast with Ronan Mc Laughlin.
+Check it out on Spotify here.
+The full version is available for Escape Collective members.

-For off road tire testing, we of course have the Bicycle Rolling Resistance website, which I pay the small fee for a membership even though much of it is free.
+For tire testing, we of course have the Bicycle Rolling Resistance website, which I pay the small fee for a membership even though much of it is free.
 I like it.
 Some think it tells ya everything about what tires are always fastest off road and some think it is dumb because “conditions are always changing”.
+It has its place of value, for sure.
+The indoor drum data and my outdoor testing has been a potent combo so far, as you can start to see the info we have all wanted:

+Interesting, right?
 Some fast tires on drum testing remain fast off road and some less so.
-General trends are pretty clear and some of the wild bike setups from the Lifetime Grand Prix (for real though… what is Dylan Johnson so excited about?) will make more sense soon.
+General trends are appearing and some of the wild bike setups from the Lifetime Grand Prix (for real though… what is Dylan Johnson so excited about?) are starting to make more sense.
+I don’t have all the answers, but I have a few, so I will keep testing.

 FAQ: